 Julian Boulding, Fellow of The Marketing Society and Founder and President of thenetworkone is back with his annual review of Cannes Lions International Festival of Creativity - this is his short, preview version.
-There will be more to come, we hope you enjoy this dive into the deep waters of the French Riviera and all that Cannes has to offer.
+We hope you enjoy this dive into the deep waters of the French Riviera and all that Cannes has to offer.

 The Cannes Review 2024